dedoussis/asynction/example/README.md

 ## Layout

 - `asyncapi.yml`: The specification that drives the Socket.IO server.
 - `app.py`: The server implementation.
-Includes the event handlers as well as construction of the `flask.Flask` and `flask_socketio.SocketIO` instances.
+Includes the event handlers as well as the construction of the `flask.Flask` and `flask_socketio.SocketIO` instances.
+- `mock_app.py`: The mock server implementation.
 - `client/`: The client implementation, using [express](https://expressjs.com/) and vanilla JavaScript.
 - `Makefile`: Includes commands for launching the client and server instances.